YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 Sets a flag that indicates whether or not epoch tapering should be done.
 The default value is -EPOCHTAPER.

-For more information, refer to “Region Qualifiers”.
+For more information, refer to "Region Qualifiers".

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 -FL[USH_TIME][=delta_time]